Tomochichi

 Tomochichi (to-mo-chi-chi') (c.
 1644 – October 5, 1741) was the head chief of a Yamacraw town on the site of present-day Savannah, Georgia, in the 18th century.
-His land was stolen by James Oglethorpe to build the city of Savannah.
+He gave land on Yamacraw Bluff to James Oglethorpe to build the city of Savannah.
 He remains a prominent historical figure of early Georgia history.
 As the principal mediator between the native population and the new British settlers during the first years of settlement, he contributed much to the establishment of peaceful relations between the two groups and to the ultimate success of Georgia.

 Life

 Although much of his early life is unknown, Tomochichi was exiled from the Creek nation for unclear reasons and, along with several followers, he first settled in what is now Savannah, Georgia.
 Presumably, he was Creek and participated in their early activities with settlers in the colony of Carolina.
 In about 1730 Tomochichi created his own tribe of Yamacraw from an assortment of Creek and Yamasee Indians after the two nations disagreed over future relations with the British and the Spanish.
 His group, approximately two hundred people, settled on the bluffs of the Savannah River because the location was the resting place of his ancestors and had close proximity to British traders.
 When General James Oglethorpe and his fellow settlers reached the region in February 1733, they realized the need to negotiate fairly with the neighboring Indian tribes or risk the success of their enterprise.
 Mary Musgrove, daughter of a Creek mother and an English father, and her husband, John, served as interpreters for the general and the chief.
 Tomochichi had had previous contact with British colonists, making him unafraid yet cautious.
 The aging warrior had several different options available, but he decided to receive the new arrivals and to give them permission to establish Savannah in order to take advantage of trading and diplomatic connections.

-By the time of the establishment of the colonial charter of Georgia in 1732 (the colonial charter was contributed in the same year), Tomochichi remaining a lifelong friend of the early British colonists, helping the settlers in Georgia negotiate a treaty with the Lower Creeks (as well as settling previous disagreements with the Creek).
+The colonial charter of Georgia was established in 1732 (the colonial charter was contributed in the same year), and Tomochichi remained a lifelong friend of the early British colonists, also helping the settlers in Georgia to negotiate a treaty with the Lower Creeks (as well as settling previous disagreements with the Creek).